sinhoisinh01/linhtinhshop/wp-content/plugins/wp-postratings/readme.txt

 I spent most of my free time creating, updating, maintaining and supporting these plugins, if you really love my plugins and could spare me a couple of bucks, I will really appreciate it.
 If not feel free to use it without any obligations.

 == Changelog ==
+= Version 1.84 =
+* NEW: Added '%POST_THUMBNAIL%' Template variable.
+* NEW: Added 'wp_postratings_cookie_expiration' filter.
+Props @ramiy.
+* NEW: Added 'wp_postratings_ratings_image_alt' filter
+* NEW: Added more meta itemprops to pass Structured Data Testing Tool test
+* NEW: Remove po/mo files from the plugin.
+Props @ramiy.
+* NEW: Use translate.wordpress.org to translate the plugin.
+Props @ramiy.
+* NEW: Add phpDocs and update file headers.
+Props @ramiy.
+* NEW: Adds the ability to restrict voting rights to members of the blog.
+Props @stephenharris.
+* FIXED: Use the new admin headings hierarchy with H1, H2, H3 tags.
+Props @ramiy.
+* FIXED: Move *.js files to /js/ sub-folder.
+Props @ramiy.
+* FIXED: Move *.css files to /css/ sub-folder.
+Props @ramiy.
+* FIXED: Move the scripts to a separate file in /includes/ sub-folder.
+Props @ramiy.
+* FIXED: Move the widget to a separate file in /includes/ sub-folder.
+Props @ramiy.
+* FIXED: Move the shortcode to a separate file in /includes/ sub-folder.
+Props @ramiy.
+* FIXED: Move activation hooks to a separate file in /includes/ sub-folder.
+Props @ramiy.
+* FIXED: Move admin functions and hooks to a separate file in /includes/ sub-folder.
+Props @ramiy.
+* FIXED: Move the i18n load to a separate file in /includes/ sub-folder.
+Props @ramiy.
+* FIXED: Replace die() with wp_die() and add i18n to the strings.
+Props @ramiy.
+* FIXED: Update translation strings to avoid using 'post' as the post type.
+Props @ramiy.
+* FIXED: Minor translation string fix.
+Props @ramiy.
+* FIXED: Update rating widget.
+Props @ramiy.
+* FIXED: Security hardening.
+Props @stephenharris.

 = Version 1.83.2 =
 * FIXED: Unauthenticated blind SQL injection in ratings_most_orderby().
 Props @Ben Bidner from Automattic.